17 Best Beaches in Toronto: Your 2026 Beach Guide

 To access Kew-Balmy Beach by TTC, take the streetcar to Lee Ave. or the Main Street bus to Queen Street, and then walk south through Kew Gardens.
 For cars, there is a small Green P. parking lot on Lee Ave. or residential street parking.

-3. Silver Birch Beach
+3. Silver Birch Beach – Pet-Friendly Beach

-As you keep walking further east along the boardwalk from Woodbine Beach and Kew Balmy Beach, you’ll come to the end of the boardwalk, and it’s here you’ll find the picture-perfect Silver Birch Beach.
+As you keep walking further east along the boardwalk from Woodbine and Kew Balmy Beach, you’ll come to the end of the boardwalk, and it’s here you’ll find the picture-perfect Silver Birch Beach.

 Finally, it is here that you will find the impressive R.H.
 Harris Filtration Plant, affectionately known as the Water Works.
 This historical landmark has been featured in many Toronto movies and makes a perfect Instagram photo spot!